- Where is Pine Mountain Lake?

 Little Wrangler Camp

-Supervised by PML’s professional Stables staff.
 This camp is the perfect way to introduce your child to the world of horses and the life of a “cowpoke” all in a friendly, safe environment.
 Camps consist of horse and stables care, fun and game activities and lunch.
-Camps run every Tuesday (ages 7-9) and Thursday (ages 10-13) 9am to 1pm, June, July and August
+Taught by CHA Certified riding instructors and supervised by PML’s professional Stables staff.

 For reservations or information, call: 209-962-8667 or send an e-mail to: firstname.lastname@example.org

 The campground facility is operated by Pine Mountain Lake with sites reserved for PML property owners, their guests & the public.
 Facilities include 23 campsites, each with cooking fireplaces and a picnic bench.
 Included in the 23 are 10 RV hook-up sites, each with power and water (dump site on location).
 Guests have the use of 2 nearby restrooms, both with running water, one with hot showers.
 The campground is open 7 days a week during the summer season.
 Stays limited to 14 days within any 31 day period.
 Call Dept. of Safety at 209-962-8615 for more details, or email at email@example.com

 Pine Mountain Lake’s Hiking Trails and Archery Range – located in Units 14 & 16 – are available to all property owners, renters and guests.
 Hours of use are from 7 AM to dusk.
 Dogs on leash allowed.
-The Pine Mountain Lake Green Belt Hiking Trail, a 1.5 mile loop, is in units 3 & 4.
+The Pine Mountain Lake Rock Canyon Trail, a 1.5 mile loop, is in units 3 & 4.
 Trailhead starts at Fisherman’s Cove on Rock Canyon Way in Unit 3.
 Over 20 interpretive nature signs detailing native plant life have been installed along the trail.
 The Big Creek Trail is a flat trail on the old Hetch Hetchy railroad grade with parking on Pine Mountain Drive just Northeast of the Big Creek bridge.

 - Airport E-45: The airport at Pine Mountain Lake, owned and operated by Tuolumne County, is in Unit 12 on Elderberry Way.